 Think of SSO as showing your ID at the door.
 After that, you don’t need to show it to everyone else in the place.
 They all know you belong there and every door after the first door is open.
 If your ID is not valid, you can’t come in at all.

 With a password manager there is no bouncer at the initial door.
-The password manager lets you automatically show your ID at every door within.
 Your password is still required everywhere, but the manager helps you remember which unique and hard-to break password goes with which door as you want to enter them.

-Password managers such as Dashlane, Lastpass, or 1password remember your usernames and passwords and paste them into your login at each site they recognize.
+Password managers such as Dashlane or 1password remember your usernames and passwords and paste them into your login at each site they recognize.
+Google’s Chrome browser also has a built-in Password manager associated with your Google login.
 Password managers tend to be more user-centric.
 They’re good for individuals.
 You should use them, because you absolutely shouldn’t be using passwords that you can remember easily, that are easily guessed, or re-using passwords on multiple apps and logins.

 Single Sign On (SSO)